- 1. Work on your shooting/finishing skills

 - 8. Move past defenders using your arms

 So you want to be a lethal striker on the pitch?

-One thing you should know as an aspiring forward is that you’ll be the game changer.
-A game is determined by the number of goals scored by any of the team.
+One thing you should know as an aspiring forward is that you’ll be the game-changer.
+A game is determined by the number of goals scored by any of the teams.
 For that, you need to do your best and score as many goals as you can.
 That is exactly what Luis Suarez and Sergio Aguero do.

 Well, it isn’t an easy task to be a striker because the pressure is on you.
 The midfielders and defenders will look for you during a counterattack or whenever you are attacking the opponent team.
 There’s a lot that you need to learn for you to be a good forward.
 That said, here are 10 tips for forwards (strikers);